numengames/alchemists-tower/README.md

-# 🏺 Khepri Forge
+# 🏺 Alchemists’ Tower

 > World Management Backoffice for the Numinia Ecosystem

 <div align="center">
   <img src="public/khepri.jpeg" alt="Khepri Logo" width="200" height="200" />

-  **The Sacred Forge of Virtual Worlds**
+  **The Wheel of the Athanor of the Alchemists’ Tower**

   *Where the Oracles craft the infinite realms of Numinia*
 </div>

-Khepri Forge is an open-source back-office platform for creating, managing, and renewing virtual worlds within the Numinia metaverse.
+The Alchemists’ Tower is an open-source back-office platform for creating, managing, and renewing virtual worlds within the Numinia metaverse.

 ---

 ## 🌅 The Legend of Khepri

 In ancient times, the scarab god **Khepri** rolled the sun across the sky each dawn, symbolizing eternal renewal and transformation.
-Just as Khepri brought light to each new day, this forge brings life to virtual worlds—rolling them into existence, nurturing their growth, and guiding their evolution.
+Today, in Numinia, Khepri eternally turns the Wheel of the Athanor, at the center of the interlocking cog mechanism that forms the heart of the city and gives life to Alchemists Tower—bringing them into existence, nurturing their growth, and guiding their evolution.

-**Khepri Forge** is the sacred tool entrusted to the **Oracles of Numinia**—the chosen few who possess the wisdom and power to shape reality itself.
+**The Wheel of the Athanor** is the sacred tool entrusted to the **Oracles of Numinia**—the chosen ones who opened the paths of wisdom and power to shape reality itself.
 Through this mystical interface, Oracles command the creation, management, and renewal of countless virtual worlds within the Numinia metaverse.

 ---

 ## ⚡ The Oracle's Power

-The Forge grants the Oracles dominion over the fundamental aspects of world creation:
+The Tower grants the Oracles dominion over the fundamental aspects of world creation:

 ### 🌍 **World Genesis**

 Channel the primordial forces to manifest new realms—each with its own essence, purpose, and destiny.
-Like clay on the potter's wheel, worlds take shape under the Oracle's watchful eye.
+Like prima materia in the alchemist’s flask, worlds take shape under the Oracle's watchful eye.

 ### 🔮 **Realm Monitoring**